SabaGuledani/Learning_AI/README.md

 ## Jump to Deep Learning

 ### Start learning Deep Neural Networks
 Introduction to Neural Networks and Deep Learning.
-(All of programming assignments and quizes in courses are in this repository)
+(All programming assignments and quizes of courses are in this repository)

 [link to course](https://www.coursera.org/learn/neural-networks-deep-learning)